Urigo/angular-embedly/README.md

 ==============================================

 This module utilizes the embed.ly functionality and wraps it in angular entities.
 The module comprises a directive and a service, which supports embed.ly's embedding API and their information extraction API.
-To embed a video or a photo use the directive, and for the information extraction use the service.
+To embed a video or a photo use the directive, and for information extraction use the service.

 Note: The directive only supports embedding of video and photo.